 Last year, Plex shutdown the plugin support, but fortunately it still allows you to manually sideload them via WebTools.
-The only problem now is, with no app store, how to you find good plugins?
+The only problem now is, with no app store, how do you find good Plex plugins?
 Well, I’ve been using some Plex plugin myself which let you stream live TV, auto-download subtitles, and even change the Plex interface.
 So, let’s check them out.

 Before we being

 The way to sideload all Plex plugins is exactly the same.
 So, let’s see how you install plugins on the Plex Media Server.

 Firstly download the zip file of the plugin.
 You can use the links given below or head over to the Plex forum.
 Once you have the zip file downloaded, extract it and copy the plugin_name.bundle folder to your local Plex Plugins folder.
 To access the local folder, right-click on the Plex icon at the bottom tray and click on “Open Plug-ins Folder”.
 Alternatively, you can also copy-paste the following location in the Run box and hit enter.

 After you have copy-pasted the plugin bundle folder, restart your Plex Server.
 Post the restart, you should be able to see the plugin under the Plugins section.